noamza/GridCellCorrelationAnalysis/README.md

 # Analysis of grid cell activity during hippocampal inactivation

-This is the code used for the analysis presented in the paper "During hippocampal inactivation, grid cells maintain their synchrony, even when the grid pattern is lost." <https://elifesciences.org/articles/47147> The data analyzed is from the study described in a previous paper, "Grid cells require excitatory drive from the hippocampus." <https://www.nature.com/articles/nn.3311> Additionally there is code for viewing the data using a GUI (Pandora.m).
+This is the code used for the analysis presented in the paper "During hippocampal inactivation, grid cells maintain their synchrony, even when the grid pattern is lost" <https://elifesciences.org/articles/47147>.
+The data analyzed is from the study described in a previous paper, "Grid cells require excitatory drive from the hippocampus" <https://www.nature.com/articles/nn.3311>.
+Additionally there is code for viewing the data using a GUI (Pandora.m).

 ![some plots and analysis made with this code](GUI_pics/i1.png)